- chapter 21

 What is Luke's major change to the discourse in Mark?
 What are the main verses in Mark that he has left out?

-Look for the seven parts of the discourse, 21,7-36.
-These are marked out by phrases and expressions added by Luke.
+From the comparison, check that there are the seven parts of the discourse, 21,7-36.
+Note how these are marked out by phrases and expressions added by Luke.

-Coming back to verse 7, what is the key word here?
+Look for the key word in verse 7.
 It is found also in verses 11 and 25.

 From this, can you spot how Luke has put together his discourse?